Ministry of Justice

 Ensuring the personal information is correctly and completely recorded.
-The Metal Dealers and Recyclers Act does not authorize the scanning or photocopying of a person’s driver’s licence or BC Identification Card.
+The Metal Dealers and Recyclers Act does not authorize the scanning or photocopying of a person’s driver’s licence or BC Identification Card or BC Service Card.
 You have a legal obligation under the PIPA to ensure personal information is accurately and correctly recorded and inspectors have the authority to conduct audits to ensure this is done.

 |Protecting the Security of Personal Information